meker12/commerce-channels.en/help/amazon-sales-channel/amazon-matching-attributes-values.md

 1. Click the **[!UICONTROL Matching Attribute Values]** tab.

-    Listings that have a corresponding [!DNL Commerce] catalog product will show a linked value in the _Magento Product SKU_ column.
-Clicking a link will open the corresponding catalog product detail page.
+    Listings that have a corresponding [!DNL Commerce] catalog product show a linked value in the _Magento Product SKU_ column.
+Clicking a link opens the corresponding catalog product detail page.
 Changes to Amazon attributes on the product detail page do not sync back to [!DNL Amazon Sales Channel].

 >[!TIP]
 >To edit or assign the mapping for a listing to a catalog product, see [Update Required Info](./amazon-manually-update-incomplete-listing.md).